Bachelor of Science (B.S.) in Interdisciplinary Studies

-The Elementary Education major is more than just learning theory though—it's a lot of hands on application.
-Students are expected to have a student teaching experience in their senior year, take part in various teacher observation assignments, and at various points in their program, are required to pass four key pre-licensure tests, the Praxis I, the Praxis II, VRA- Virginia Reading Assessment and the VCLA- Virginia Communication and Literacy Assessment.
-SAT and ACT scores meeting criteria have been approved for substitution for PRAXIS I. For additional information, go to the Virginia Department of Education website at http://www.doe.virginia.gov .
-Students in the Elementary Education program also have the opportunity to take classes online or on campus.
-However, while general education classes can be taken online, all upper-level, education-specific courses are offered on-campus only.
+Students will gain practical, hands-on experience as you seek to become a teacher in Virginia.
+As part of attaining your eligibility for teacher licensure, you will participate in a 16-week student teaching/internship experience in your senior year, take part in various teacher observation assignments, and be required to pass key pre-licensure assessment if applicable to your teaching licensure program; the Praxis I, the Praxis II, RVE- Reading for Virginia Educators, and the VCLA- Virginia Communication and Literacy Assessment.
+(SAT and ACT scores meeting criteria have been approved for substitution for PRAXIS I.) For additional information, go to the Virginia Department of Education website at http://www.doe.virginia.gov .)

-Graduates in the Elementary Education program are in high demand in the region and the state.
-Graduates are employed in public, private and Christian school settings and are well respected in the Hampton Roads Region.
-Better yet, Regent graduates continue to win numerous honors and distinctions.
-From the 2006 National Principal of the Year winner Sharon Birdsong to the 2005 History Teacher of the Year, Molly Gunsalus, Regent graduates are making impacts into both public and private education.
+Graduates from the Teacher Licensure Programs are in high demand in the region and the state.
+Our graduates are employed in public, private and Christian school settings and are well respected as effective educators in the Hampton Roads Region.
+Regent graduates continue to win numerous honors and distinctions.
+From the 2006 National Principal of the Year winner Sharon Birdsong to the 2005 History Teacher of the Year, Molly Gunsalus, Regent graduates are making a lasting difference in our community!

-Regent University's Interdisciplinary Studies teacher preparation program, designed to prepare competent, caring, and qualified professionals is accredited by the Teacher Education Accreditation Council for a period of five years, from January 9, 2009 to January 9, 2014.
+Regent University's undergraduate teacher licensure programs, designed to prepare competent, caring, and qualified professionals are accredited by the Teacher Education Accreditation Council for a period of seven years, from January 9, 2009 to November, 2016.
 This accreditation certifies that the teacher preparation programs have provided evidence that they adhere to TEAC's quality principles.
 Teacher Educational Accreditation Council, One Dupont Circle, Suite 320, Washington, DC, 20036, phone 202-466-7236.